Local Gatherings 2025

-The Local Gatherings program aims to expand the community of people engaged with the Meeting Point platform, and to give practitioners micro-grants to organise events in their local communities.
+The Local Gatherings program aims to expand the community of people engaged with the Meeting Point platform, and to give practitioners micro-grants of $500, $1,000 or $1,500 USD to organise events in their local communities.
 So far through the previous Meeting Points, 38 gatherings have been organised, in 33 different towns and cities across 14 countries, reaching more than 600 community members.

-This year, a total of 9 people or groups will be selected to host a gathering, which can be in any format, and with any number of people – as long as it links to the 2025 Meeting Point theme – Building Bridges.
+This year, a total of 9 people or groups have been selected to host a gathering, linked to the 2025 Meeting Point theme – Building Bridges.

 In order to facilitate more connection between local gathering hosts, their communities and the main Meeting Point program, MCH organizes a series of online exchanges for hosts in the months before their gatherings take place.
 These exchanges are guided by Local Gatherings Community Curator, Do Huu Chi (Vietnam), with support from the MCH team.